What to do about heel pain

 - Ice: Apply ice three or four times a day for about 15 minutes at a time.
 Applying ice directly to the skin can be uncomfortable.
 People should instead wrap an ice pack in a damp towel and place it on the heel.

-- Non-steroidal anti-inflammatory drugs (NSAIDs): Over-the-counter (OTC) NSAIDs may also help reduce discomfort and inflammation.
+- Non-steroidal anti-inflammatory drugs (NSAIDs): NSAIDs may also help reduce discomfort and inflammation.
 Ibuprofen is an NSAID available for purchase online.

 - Orthotics: Foot orthotics are custom foot supports.
 A person places them in the shoes.
 Orthotics can support the arch, which helps evenly distribute the weight placed on the heel when a person walks.
-OTC arch supports are available for purchase over the counter or online, or a physician can prescribe custom-fitted ones.
+Arch supports are available for purchase over the counter or online, or a physician can prescribe custom-fitted ones.

 - Splint: Wearing a splint at night might also help.
 The splint stretches the arch and calf, and may decrease discomfort.

 - Switching activities: It might also be helpful for people to switch from high-impact activities, such as running, to exercise that is easier on the heel.
 Low-impact options include swimming and walking.

 Although home treatments can be enough to decrease heel pain from plantar fasciitis, they might not always have the desired effect.

 If home treatment is not successful, a doctor might recommend additional medical treatments, such as:

 - Steroid injections: When heel pain persists, steroid injections are an option.
 The doctor injects an anti-inflammatory steroid medication into the heel.
 Frequent steroid injections can weaken the fascia, so injections cannot be given too frequently.

 - Surgery: This can be a possible last resort.
 There are several different surgical procedures for reducing heel pain.
 For example, a procedure called a plantar fascia release involves partially cutting the fascia to reduce the tension of the tissue.